 The South Melbourne Market frequently organizes music festivals, live performances, spontaneous concerts by local artists and other exciting events that you can observe and participate in when you are in South Melbourne.
 This includes food festivals, art exhibitions, competitions and many more interactive activities.

 Take a market tour

-Sign up for cooking classes at the Neff Market Kitchen
+If you want to learn how to cook, sign up for classes at the Neff Market Kitchen.

 Places to Visit near South Melbourne Market